dalextorres/links-app/README.md

 # Getting Started with Create React App
+## Purpose
+The purpose of this project is to have a website where StreetClubMX customers can access their different social profiles and shopping website.
+## About
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts